Sound8th-A

 • Cochlea and auditory nerve

-The eardrum forms the boundary between the outer ear (ear canal) and the middle ear.
-It passes vibrations to the tiny bones in the middle ear.
+The eardrum forms the boundary between the outer ear (ear canal) and the middle ear cavity.

 • Light from the sun